EliasWatson/blog/src/content/post/jj_rebase_rename.md

 You'll need to create a script that renames the files in your repo correctly.
 Don't worry about updating any paths inside of the files, you just need to `mv` the file to the new location.
-This script should live outside of your repo so you have access to it across all revs.
+This script should live outside of your repo so you have access to it across all changes.

 ```bash
 # rename-files.sh